tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.3.1 =
+Fixed a bug that stopped fresh installs from builing the tables correctly.

 = 2.3 =
 Updates required for NextGEN Gallery Voting Premium 1.2 to run.